-Conscription will be a hideous nightmare for the lonely women of the bush. ...
-The new chivalry is the chivalry of women for women.
-Chivalrous women of the city, vote 'No,' and save your brave sisters in the country from conditions of hardship against which all your best nature protests.16
+Chivalrous women of the city, vote 'No,' and save your brave sisters in the country from conditions of hardship against which all your best nature protests.

-Murphy did not confine her letter-writing to the women's perspective: she criticised the open-endedness of the government's proposal compared to Canada's which limited conscription to 100,000 men; she defended the Irish from the 'monstrous insult' that they were pro-German; and she argued that conscription of Australian men meant years of exile from their homes, their country and their kin.17 She also wrote letters in support of Archbishop Mannix, who was under attack from conservative Catholics.18
+Murphy did not confine her letter-writing to the women's perspective: she criticised the open-endedness of the government's proposal compared to Canada's which limited conscription to 100,000 men; she defended the lrish from the 'monstrous insult' that they were pro-German; and she argued that conscription of Australian men meant years of exile from their homes, their country and their kin.
+She also wrote letters in support of Archbishop Mannix, who came under attack from conservative Catholics.

-Although not publicly prominent in the 1916 campaign, Agnes did her bit by addressing personal letters to men of influence.
-In a letter to Hugh Mahon, Minister for External Affairs, she wrote:
+Although not publicly prominent in the 1916 campaign, Agnes Murphy did her bit by addressing personal letters to men of influence.
+In a letter to the Minister for External Affairs, Hugh Mahon, a native of her hometown, Tullamore, who had been imprisoned in Kilmainham Gaol in 1882 on account of his political activities during the Land War, she wrote:

 I am sorry for many things in connection with the conscription issue, but most of all to find you among its supporters.
 I feel I have a right to express my disappointment, because like you I was bred and born in Tullamore.
 You must know, much better than I do, the terrible tragedies that are going on in Ireland.
 To my mind every vote for Conscription extends the licence of these tragedies.
 Surely you have not forgotten Kilmainham?
-At the same time let me say how very sorry I am to hear of your continued ill health - the sorrow of a town's woman, and one who gratefully remembers that you once suffered for Ireland.19
+At the same time let me say how very sorry I am to hear of your continued ill health - the sorrow of a town's woman, and one who gratefully remembers that you once suffered for Ireland.